 We have all had some sort of stress in our lives.
 Stress is not inherently bad – it helps us learn how to cope and deal with difficult problems through trial and error.
 This experience gives us wisdom on how to battle even harder dilemmas as we get older.

-Chronic stressors in our lives can turn into anxiety and depression.
-Anxiety and depression becomes a problem when it gets in the way of our everyday life, by causing dysfunction or a lot of suffering.
+Chronic stressors in our lives can turn into anxiety.
+Anxiety becomes a problem when it gets in the way of our everyday life, by causing dysfunction and a lot of suffering.

 Anxiety can come in many different forms.
 The most common types of anxiety are: Panic Disorder, Phobias, Social Anxiety Disorder, Obsessive Compulsive Disorder (OCD), Posttraumatic Stress Disorder (PTSD), and Generalized Anxiety Disorder (GAD).